|Consistency & Professional Appearance|

-- Getting started?
-We highly recommend consulting our manuscript construction guide.
-Understanding how to use the five basic Microsoft Word and Adobe Acrobat tools we highlight will save countless hours when it comes to formatting your page numbers, table of contents, combining the use of Roman and Arabic numerals in the same document, etc.
+- Before you start, understanding how to use six basic Microsoft Word and Adobe Acrobat tools we highlight will save countless hours when it comes to formatting your page numbers, table of contents, combining the use of Roman and Arabic numerals in the same document, etc.

 - 8 pt font is the smallest size that may be used.

 - 10-12 pt font may be used for the body of the manuscript.

 - 12 pt font may be used for major headings.
 To ensure professional appearance, greater than 12 pt font should be used sparingly, if at all.

 - A range of font styles may be used.

 - Font sizes and styles should be professional in appearance.

 - Italics, bold, or underlining used as part of your headings or subheadings should not transfer to the table of contents.